Distributional Random Forests: Heterogeneity Adjustment and Multivariate Distributional Regression: Method

 recalling that $\delta_{\bold{y}}$ is the point mass at $\bold{y}$.

 As the sample sizes $|U|$ and $|V|$ grow, the MMD statistic \eqref{eq: MMD embedding} converges to its population version, which is the squared RKHS distance between the corresponding embeddings of the data-generating distributions of $U$ and $V$.
-Since the embedding map $\mu$ is injective for characteristic kernel $k$, we see that MMD is able to detect any difference in the distribution.
+Since the embedding map $\mu$ is injective for a characteristic kernel $k$, we see that MMD is able to detect any difference in the distribution.
 Even though the power of the MMD two sample test also deteriorates as the data dimensionality grows, since the testing problem becomes intrinsically harder \citep{reddi2014decreasing}, it still has good empirical power compared to other multivariate two-sample tests for a wide range of $k$ \citep{gretton2012kernel}.

-However, the $\O((|U|+|V|)^2)$ complexity for computing $\mathcal{D}_{\text{MMD}(k)}(U, V)$ from \eqref{eq: MMD} is too large for many applications.
-For that reason, several fast approximations of MMD have been suggested in the literature \citep{gretton2012kernel, zaremba2013b}.
+\paragraph{Fast random splitting criterion approximation.} The $\O((|U|+|V|)^2)$ complexity for computing $\mathcal{D}_{\text{MMD}(k)}(U, V)$ from \eqref{eq: MMD} is nevertheless too large for many applications.
+For that reason, several fast approximations of MMD have been suggested in the literature \citep{gretton2012kernel, NIPS2012_4727, zaremba2013b, NIPS2015_5685, NIPS2016_6148}.
 As already mentioned, the complexity of the distributional metric $\mathcal{D}(\cdot,\cdot)$ used for DRF is crucial for the overall method to be computationally efficient, since the splitting step is used extensively in the forest construction.
-We therefore propose splitting based on an MMD statistic computed with an approximate kernel $\tilde{k}$, which is also a fast random approximation of the original MMD \citep{zhao2015fastmmd}.
+We therefore propose splitting based on an MMD statistic computed with an approximate kernel $\tilde{k}$, which is also a fast random approximation of the original MMD statistic \citep{zhao2015fastmmd}.

 Bochner's theorem (see e.g.\ \citet[Theorem 6.6]{wendland_2004}) gives us that any bounded shift-invariant kernel can be written as

 i.e.\ as a Fourier transform of some measure $\nu$.
 Therefore, by randomly sampling the frequency vectors $\boldsymbol{\omega}_1, \ldots, \boldsymbol{\omega}_B$ from normalized $\nu$, we can approximate our kernel $k$ by another kernel $\tilde{k}$ (up to a scaling factor) as follows: